Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - isochronous trasmission, synchronization is based on the single clock signal that is shared from sender to receiver, only suitable for small scale communication due to clock skew.
 - asynchronous tramsission, tx and rx have their own clock but of similar frequency, require synchronization at each byte transmitted.
 Typical sequence
 ` start -> LSB -> ... -> MSB -> parity -> stop `
-- synchronous transmission, receiver has a PLL that can extract the clock from the signal and use it for the synchornization
+- synchronous transmission, receiver has a PLL that can extract the clock from the signal and use it for the synchornization.

 Error detection and correction can be done at character level with the parity bit or at a message level using checksums or CRC.